What is bullying?

 - Malicious teasing among individuals who are not friends with the intention of invoking, harm, fear or intimidation.

-- Malicious teasing among individuals based on any member of the above listed “protected class.”
+- Malicious teasing among individuals based on the student's actual or perceived membership in a “protected class.”

 - Cyberbullying includes, but is not limited, bullying through messages, texts, sounds or images.
 Sending or posting of unwanted comments, images, videos, and pictures that are done to intentionally harm or bully a student (whether it is based on protected class or not).